neevparikh/neevparikh.github.io/content/authors/neev/_index.md

 # - Visitors
 ---

 Hi!
 I'm an undergraduate at Brown University, with research interests in reinforcement learning, robotics, distributed systems and planning.
 I currently work in the Intelligent Robot Lab at Brown University, led by Professor George Konidaris.
+I'm also interested in industry work, either as an internship (summer 2021) or a full-time position (2022).
+For a resume, please click the 'CV' icon.